ATProtoKit/ATSyntaxTools/Sources/ATSyntaxTools/Documentation.docc/ValidatingIdentifiersAndSchemes.md

 ### AT URI

-AT URIs have the following structure:
+ATSyntaxTools validates the restricted AT URI form used by current Lexicon `at-uri` fields:
 1. The `at://` prefix.
 2. An authority segment.
-3. A Namespaced Identifier (NSID) segment.
+3. An optional Namespaced Identifier (NSID) collection segment.
-4. A Record Key segment.
+4. An optional Record Key segment.
-5. A fragment segment.

 - Note: Only the `at://` prefix and authority segments are required.